 You’ll find that in this post-pandemic world we live in, many Wedding Videographers are now offering live streaming as on option.
-That’s a huge change from even just one year ago.
+That’s a huge change from even just two years ago.
 Free is always an option as many of us have cell phones capable of live streaming right in our pockets.
 But we’ve discussed several reasons why using a cell phone or webcam is actually a bad idea specifically when it comes to live streaming something as important as a wedding.
 Live streaming a casual event or gathering?
 Use a phone, no problem.
 But for a wedding?
 You should only consider using a phone if you have no budget and you're not concerned about your guests viewing experience.

-The three most important things to creating an awesome experience for your remote guests are:
+The three most important factors when creating an awesome experience for your remote guests are:

 - Multiple Cameras vs One Camera.
 Multiple cameras create a FAR more engaging experience.
 See the bride come down the aisle AND the groom's reaction.
 Plus cutting to close-ups throughout keeps the experience intimate and allows the viewers to connect more emotionally.

 - Professional Audio.
-Having a DIRECT feed from the sound mixer or mic setup is essential in keeping your guests attention from start to finish.
+Having a DIRECT feed from the DJ or Venue's audio mixer or mic setup is essential in keeping your guests attention from start to finish.
 Your guests will stay connected as long as the audio is loud and clear!

 - Consistent and Reliable Internet Connectivity to eliminate buffering and keep the QUALITY consistently high.
-We ALWAYS recommend a ethernet connection vs. a wireless one whenever possible.
+We ALWAYS recommend a WIRED ethernet connection vs. a wireless one whenever possible.
 Google "speed test" and click the blue button while standing at your Ceremony space and and look for UPLOAD speeds above 4-6Mbps for the best results.

-If you know what to look for and what questions to ask (see our Top 10 Questions to ask when looking to hire someone for live streaming your wedding), then you’ll know when you’ve found the perfect fit for your wedding and your budget.
+If you know what to look for and what questions to ask when looking to hire someone for live streaming your wedding, then you’ll know when you’ve found the perfect fit for your wedding and your budget.
 Click HERE for the Top 10 Questions to ask in your search for a great videography team to live stream your wedding!